Tuttotorna/OMNIA/README.md

 Interpretation:

-The output is readable, but structurally weak enough to justify review.
+> The output is readable, but structurally weak enough to justify review.

----

-Non-Negotiable Rule

-measurement != inference != decision

-OMNIA stays inside the measurement layer.

-That is what keeps it clean.

 ---